 What is Cloud cost management?

 Traditionally, cloud cost management was all about cost-cutting and maximizing returns.
-But, the modern cloud cost optimization service has made a shift from mere cost-cutting to the optimization of ideal cloud infrastructure per the cloud requirements.
-The costs and usage are monitored to forecast the needs and the cloud infrastructure to be used.
+But, the modern cloud cost optimization approach has made a shift from mere cost-cutting to the optimization of ideal cloud infrastructure per the cloud requirements.
+The costs and usage are monitored to forecast the needs and the cloud infrastructure.

 Benefits of Cloud Cost Management

-Not just cloud cost control, but cloud management also offers benefits like predictive management, efficient architectural change, and a lot more.
-Here are the major benefits of cloud cost optimization you need to know:
+Not just cloud cost control but cloud management also offers benefits like predictive management, efficient architectural change, and a lot more.
+Here are the major benefits of cloud cost management you need to know:

 - Cost savings: Companies that are proactive in their cloud cost planning can easily avoid overspending and underutilization of resources.